CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Allocations-timeline.md

     - **Csv**: downloads the data as a .csv file;
     - **Help**: shows an annotated layer with tips about how to use and how to understand the chart.

-2. The _Select CBPF_ checkboxes allow filtering by fund.

-3. The year buttons select the year depicted in the dataviz.
+2. The year buttons select the year depicted in the dataviz.
 Multiple years can be selected by double-clicking or pressing ALT while clicking.

+3. The brush selection panel allows the user to specify a custom time period, when the year buttons are not enough.
+For using the brush panel, drag the handles left or right, highlighting the selected period and changing the chart below it.

+4. Hovering over a project displays a tooltip with its general info, and a _Display details_ button shows detailed information for the project below the chart area.

 ## Technical aspects

 ### Data attributes

-The code retrieves data attributes in a `<div>` with `id="d3chartcontainercbsank"`.
+The code retrieves data attributes in a `<div>` with `id="d3chartcontainerpbiuac"`.
 These data attributes are:

 -   **`data-title`**: sets the title of the chart.
-If left empty the chart title defaults to _CBPF By Year_.
+If left empty the chart title defaults to _Allocations Timeline_.

 -   **`data-year`**: defines the year depicted by the data visualisation when the page loads.
 The value has to be a string containing the year with century as a decimal number, such as: